Southeastern Aesthetic Surgery

 Scar Revision in Augusta, GA

 Scar revision may be accomplished through a variety of procedures.
-Southeastern Aesthetic Surgery, led by our skilled surgeons include board-certified plastic surgeon Dr. Troy Austin and Dr. Manuel Medina, provide scar revision treatment for residents of Augusta, Evans, Columbia County, and nearby areas in Georgia.
+Southeastern Aesthetic Surgery, led by our skilled surgeons include board-certified plastic surgeon Dr. Troy Austin, provide scar revision treatment for residents of Augusta, Evans, Columbia County, and nearby areas in Georgia.
 We are also happy to provide our services to residents of Aiken and the neighboring communities in South Carolina.

 Why should I consider Scar Revision?